sgc93/Flutter-Widget-Library/README.md

 ## Contributing

 Contributions to this repository are highly encouraged.
-Whether you want to add new widgets, improve existing code samples, or fix issues, we appreciate your help.
+Whether you want to add new widgets, improve existing code samples, or fix issues, I appreciate your help.

 ## Acknowledgments

-We would like to express our gratitude to the Flutter and Dart communities for their valuable contributions and inspiration.
+I would like to express My gratitude to the Flutter and Dart communities for their valuable contributions and inspiration.

 # Contact
 For questions, feedback, or inquiries, please contact smachewgedefaw@gmail.com.